Cosiamo/cosiamo.github.io/README.md

 - Destructured `current` to get specific properties
 	- Side note: it's typically not a good idea to abbreviate variables in larger projects, I just did it for this example to make the sentence in `console.log` a little more readable
 - Injected the pre-defined, dynamic properties of `current` into the sentence that we want printed to the console

 ---

+# DevOps Automation & Feature Flags
+DevOps Automation is the implementation of technology that performs tasks and operations with limited human intervention.
+The main objectives are to accelerate development, scale applications quickly, as well as build [continuous integration](#continuous-integration) and [continuous delivery](#continuous-delivery) workflows.

+One way to automate your workflow is to implement feature flags. **Feature Flags**, aka Feature Toggles or Switches, is a method used to deliver and integrate code without re-deploying the application.
+It allows you to turn features on or off whenever you need to based on parameters you set.
+You can set these up manually by adding properties in `.json` files or config maps.
+However, it's much easier to to use a feature flag service, such as Split or Flagsmith.
+Services, such as these, offer:
+- a central place to manage your flags
+- can turn them on or off without modifying features in your apps
+- easier to audit and get usage data than with `.json` files

+**Benefits of Feature Flags:**
+- can turn them on or off without deployment
+- can test directly in production
+- segment users based on different attributes

+Segments are group of users that have attributes tied to them.
+- current location
+- user zip code
+- admin privileges
+- email ID
+- etc..

+Segmenting your users based on specific parameters allows you to Dark Launch new features in your application.
+A Dark Launch is when a feature is in production but not visible to any or some users.

+---